Germany: Man killed with 'sword' in Stuttgart | DW | 01.08.2019

 Police later arrested a man following a widespread search.
 The suspect was due to be questioned on Thursday.

-The attacked happened in the Fasanenhof area of Stuttgart, a residential district in the city's south.
+The attack happened in the Fasanenhof area of Stuttgart, a residential district in the city's south.

 German tabloid Bild reported the victim was a German Kazakh.